-503.42 Construction Building and paving construction material and waste management plan.
-Not less than 50 percent of nonhazardous building and paving construction waste shall be diverted from disposal, except where other percentages are indicated in Table 302.1.
-A Construction Material and Waste Management Plan shall be developed and implemented to recycle or salvage construction materials and waste.
+503.1 Construction material and waste management plan.
+Not less than 50 percent of nonhazardous construction waste shall be diverted from disposal, except where other percentages are indicated in Table 302.1.
+A Construction Material and Waste management Plan shall be developed and implemented to recycle or salvage construction materials and waste.
 The Construction Material and Waste Management Plan shall comply with all of the following:

-- 1. The location for collection, separation and storage of recyclable construction waste shall be indicated. - Materials to be diverted from disposal by efficient usage, recycling, reuse, manufacturer's reclamation, or salvage for future use, donation or sale shall be specified. - 3.
+- 1. The location for collection, separation and storage of recyclable construction waste shall be indicated. - 2.
+Materials to be diverted from disposal by efficient usage, recycling, reuse, manufacturer's reclamation, or salvage for future use, donation or sale shall be specified. - 3.
 The percentage of materials to be diverted shall be specified and shall be calculated by weight or volume, but not both. - 4.
 Receipts or other documentation related to diversion shall be maintained through the course of construction.
 Where requested by the code official, evidence of diversion shall be provided.

-For the purposes of this section, building and paving construction materials and waste shall include all materials delivered to the site and intended for installation prior to the issuance of the certificate of occupancy, including related packaging.
-Building and paving construction and waste materials shall not include land-clearing debris, excavated soils and fill and base materials such as, but not limited to, topsoil, sand and gravel.
+For the purposes of this section, construction materials and waste shall include all materials delivered to the site and intended for installation prior to the issuance of the certificate of occupancy, including related packaging.
+For the purposes of this section, construction and waste materials shall not include land-clearing debris, excavated soils and fill and base materials such as, but not limited to, topsoil, sand and gravel.
 Land-clearing debris shall include trees, stumps, rocks, and vegetation.
 Excavated soil, fill material and land-clearing debris shall be managed in accordance with Section 406.1.